Senator Terry M. Mercer

-Senator Mercer has a Bachelor of Arts from St. Mary's University in Halifax.
-He also holds a Doctor of Civil Law, Honoris Causa (Arts & Science) from SMU.
-He and his wife Ellen (nee Simmons) live in Halifax and have one son, Michael, and daughter-in-law, Lisa Courtney.
+Senator Mercer has a Bachelor of Arts from St. Mary's University in Halifax and also holds a Doctor of Civil Law, Honoris Causa (Arts & Science) from SMU.
+He and his wife Ellen (nee Simmons) live in Halifax and have one son, Michael, daughter-in-law, Lisa Courtney, and granddaughter, Ellie.